AustinWu2023/AustinWu2023/README.md

 - **Kubernetes** – microservices orchestration

+---

-I enjoy learning new technologies, but I care more about whether they can be used reliably in production.
+I like learning new technologies, but I care even more about putting them into production.

-My focus is on building and refining backend systems for MES and industrial environments, where stability, predictability, and operational clarity matter more than hype.
+Instead of chasing trends, I enjoy steadily improving systems until they’re reliable, predictable, and easy to operate over the long term.

-I’m passionate about backend engineering, system architecture, and real-time industrial systems.
+If you’re interested in backend engineering, system architecture, or MES / industrial systems, feel free to connect.

 - 📫 How to reach me: austinnanwu@gmail.com